yvesgurcan/web-midi-player/README.md

 ## Contribute

 Something doesn't work?
 We want to know!
-Open a new issue!
+Open a new issue.

+Want a new feature?
+Awesome!
+Open a pull request!